yitzhak-dash/learn-nodejs/README.md

 ## Binary data ->  0 1 0 1 = (2^3 * 0) +(2^2 * 1) + (2^1 * 0) + (2^0 * 1)   = 0 + 4 + 0 + 1 = 5
 ## Characters sets : a representation of  a characters as numbers (Unicode, ascii)
 ## Characters encoding : how the characters are storing in binary.
+## Pipe: connecting two streams by writing to one stream what is being read from another.